Connected algebraic groups acting on three-dimensional Mori fibrations: Mori conic bundles over surfaces

 For each point $p\in S$ we can then find a neighbourhood in which the fibre of $\pi'$ is a conic in $\p^2$.
 The discriminant of the conic yields a local equation, which produces a divisor $\tilde\Delta$ on $S$.
 We now observe that this one is reduced.
 This can be shown only on the open subset of $S$ consisting of regular points since its complement only consists of points, and follows then from \cite[Corollary~1.9]{sarkisov}.

-As $G$ is connected, we can resolve the singularities of $S$ in a $G$-equivariant way by repeatedly alternate normalization with blowing-up of the singular points.
+As $G$ is connected, we can resolve the singularities of $S$ in a $G$-equivariant way: it suffices to repeatedly alternate normalising the surface with blowing-up singular points (see \cite{Art84}).
 Let $\hat{S}\to S$ be a $G$-equivariant resolution of singularities of $S$, and consider $\hat\pi\colon \hat{X}=X\times_S \hat{S}\to \hat{S}$.
 By blowing-up the points of the new discriminant curve where this one does not have simple normal crossings and replacing it by its strict transform, one may assume, after finitely steps, that the discriminant curve $\Delta$ of $\hat\pi$ satisfies Assumption \ref{StdConicBundle1} of Definition~\ref{def standard conic bundle} \cite[Proposition~1.16 and 1.8]{sarkisov}.
 Again, this process is $G$-equivariant.

 It remains to observe that if $\rho(\hat{X}/\hat{S})>1$ then the preimage of some components of $\Delta$ split into two surfaces, and one can contract one of these.
 As our group $G$ is connected, both components are invariant, so this step is again $G$-equivariant.
 This achieves the proof. \end{proof}